All Saints’ Day occurs on 1 November and is meant to honour and remember those deemed by the Catholic Church to have attained sainthood.

-It occurs on November 1st and is meant to honour and remember those deemed by the Catholic Church to have attained full sainthood in Heaven.
-The holiday is also known as “All Hallows,” the preceding day, October 31st, being “All Hallows Eve” (Halloween).
-The following day, November 2nd, is known as “All Souls Day” and is a day to remember those souls still in Purgatory, which have not yet attained to the “beatific vision of Heaven.”
+The holiday is also known as “All Hallows,” the preceding day, 31 October, being “All Hallows Eve” (Halloween).
+The following day, 2 November, is known as “All Souls Day” and is a day to remember all departed believers.

-The date of All Saints Day derives from the ancient Celtic festival of Samhain, which was introduced into Germany from Britain.
+The date of All Saints’ Day derives from the ancient Celtic festival of Samhain, which was introduced into Germany from Britain.
 However, both the Germans and the Romans already had celebrations similar to Samhain, which was a day of appeasing the spirits of the dead.
 Thus, though the date is of Celtic origin, according to many at least, the idea of the ancient pagan holiday was widespread.
-When All Saints Day was placed on the date of Samhain, November 1st, the pagan observance “retreated” to the day before and “became” Halloween.
-Samhain gave rise to the practice in Germany of lighting large bon fires on Halloween in honour of the “Lord of the Dead.”
-It was not until around 1990, however, that the large-scale observance of Halloween was introduced into Germany from U.S. military bases.